mahozad/vectors/font-showcase/README.md

-It seems that GitHub sanitazation doesn't removes certain features of SVGs like scripts or external references in styles (even embedded base64 data).
+It seems that browser [content security policy](https://content-security-policy.com/) and GitHub [sanitization](https://blobfolio.com/2017/when-a-stranger-calls-sanitizing-svgs/) doesn't allow certain features of SVGs like scripts or external references in styles (even embedded base64 data) (See [this](https://stackoverflow.com/q/50560054)).

 GitHub changelog is available [here](https://github.blog/changelog/).

 I made a ticket at [GitHub feedback page](https://support.github.com/contact/feedback).
-Its content was as follows:
+It went as follows:

 Hello,